English Clothing Vocabulary: Complete Guide to Useful Clothes Vocabulary

 - Fashion styles and descriptive terms

-- How to actually learn and remember clothing vocabulary
+- How to learn and remember clothing vocabulary

-What English clothing vocabulary you actually need to know
+How many English clothing words you need to know

 Here's the thing: you could memorize 500 clothing words, but you'll probably use about 50 of them regularly.
 The key is starting with items you see and wear every day, then building out to more specific terms as you need them.